 Free Eye Exams (Ways to Save)

-There are several public and private organizations that provide free or low-cost eye exams and glasses.
+Several public and private organizations provide free or low-cost eye exams and glasses.
 Here are some of the best ways to get free eye exams for you and your family.

-Medicaid is a federal and state-funded health program that offers healthcare coverage to low-income individuals.
+Medicaid is a federal and state-funded health program offering low-income individuals healthcare coverage.
 Requirements for qualifying for Medicaid vary from state to state, so it’s essential to check with programs in your state even if you think you do not qualify.